d1One/NIPatcher/README.md

 # NIPatcher
 Patcher to apply modifications to Native Instruments Maschine and Komplete Kontrol software, **only supporting Maschine for now.**

-This project will be open-source once I get the hang of Github...
-Right now I am just a noob. 🙈
+This project is open-source but currently halted, working on a possibly re-write for cross compatibility with Windows.

 MacOS compatibility:
 - Native Apple Silicon support.